FruitbatM/trail-run-adventures/TESTING.md

 4. Confirm the blog page and blog post page open as expected.

 **Expected Result**
-The blog page and blog post page gets displayed to the user.
+The blog page and blog post page get displayed to the user.

 **Actual Result:**
-The blog page and blog post page gets displayed to the user.
+The blog page and blog post page get displayed to the user.

 **Pass/Fail:**
 Pass